A-I-Research-Facility/Self-driving-cars/Module 1/Chapter 1/README.md

 <br>

 🔹 **Level 3 : Conditional driving automation**
-* In addition to level 2, system can perform some sort of OEDR
+* In addition to level 2, system can perform some sort of OEDR (Object and Event Detection and Response)
 * Controversial level of automation since it is not really possible for autonomy system to know that it is failing at the moment
 * The driver still needs to be attentive and be ready to take control of the car, however, the system will alert the driver
 * Example, Audi A8 can navigate unmonitored in slow traffic